MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03_Automate_deployment_by_using_ACSS.md

     > **Note**: If this is the first time you are launching Cloud Shell in the Azure subscription you will be using in this lab, you will be asked to create an Azure file share to persist Cloud Shell files.
 If so, accept the defaults, which will result in creation of a storage account in an automatically generated resource group.

-1. In the [Azure portal](https://portal.azure.com), in the **Cloud Shell** pane, run the following command at the PowerShell prompt to stop and deallocate all Azure virtual machines deployed in this lab:
+1. In the [Azure portal](https://portal.azure.com), in the **Cloud Shell** pane, run the following command at the PowerShell prompt to stop and deallocate all Azure Virtual Machines deployed in this lab:

     ```powershell
     $resourceGroupName = 'Contoso-SAP-C1S'